 Condensing furnaces are sometimes prone to leaks as these units cool down the combustion fumes they produce to the point where any moisture condenses into water.
 As a result, condensing furnaces need a condensate drain system to handle this water and transport it away from the unit.

 Conventional furnaces are less efficient and can’t capture as much heat from combustion fumes.
 This means that the fumes exit out through the exhaust flue before they can ever cool down to the point where condensation forms.
 As a result, conventional furnaces seldom show signs of a leak.
-If you do have a conventional furnace that is leaking, you should immediately shut off your heating system until you can have a certified technician inspect it.
+If you do have a conventional furnace that is leaking, you should immediately shut off your heating system until you can have a certified heating technician inspect it.

 The reason is that any water on or around your conventional furnace indicates that the exhaust system isn’t working correctly, and the carbon monoxide and other fumes aren’t being vented outside of the building.
 This typically happens because the exhaust flue is blocked or damaged.
 If the furnace isn’t vented properly, it means that the carbon monoxide will be trapped and start seeping back out into your home.
 This is obviously something you will want to have fixed immediately due to the huge potential for carbon monoxide poisoning.